nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 ```
 Some things to note:
 - The `removeEventListener` command, used in the v2 code, is used to ensure the consent string is printed only once.
+  This ensures the same behaviour as the v1 code.
-  Without running the `removeEventListener` command, the consent string would be printed every time a user re-confirms their choices.
+  You could remove the `removeEventListener` command if you want the consent string to be printed every time a user changes their consent.
 - The consent string printed by the v2 callback is non-compatible with the consent string printed by the v1 callback.

 ## Quantcast v1 and v2 compatible code